Websites can make you money. Like, a lot.

 I’ve seen a lot of website designers advertise their services as 100% “done for you,” with the idea being that you can completely unplug while your website is designed, popping in at the end to just post about it on socials – but unless your website designer is also providing brand design, graphics, and copywriting, you’ll still have some things to do.

-• Insight into their brand and business through questionnaires they fill out during onboarding, and calls we have during our project
+- Insight into your brand and business through questionnaires you fill out during onboarding, and calls you have during your project

-Want a sneak peek of what you may need to provide or procure as your part of the project?
+Want a sneak peek of what you may need to provide or procure for your website designer?
 Here's everything you need to create a website.

 2 | Do you provide any resources for my website copy?